 The cost of a new build in 2020

 Err, not much!
 Prices have gone up everywhere.
 But according to the latest data from Stats NZ, Otago remains the most expensive place to build a new home.
 In all, it boasts the biggest homes and the highest construction costs per m².

 Of course, given that the Queenstown-Lakes District is the playground of the wealthy, this should come as no surprise.
 It only takes one or two billionaires’ international holiday homes to skew the data.

 However, after crunching the numbers from the building consent data from January to July 2020, Canstar’s number geeks did throw up some surprises.

 When looking at the average cost per m², regions such as Nelson and Hawke’s Bay come out as more expensive than Auckland, and not too far behind Otago.

-Nationally, the average cost per m² sits at $2238, and the average price of building a new home is $428,791.
+Nationally, the average cost per m² sits at $2238, and the average price of a new build is $428,791.
 But from region to region, the numbers look like this:

 |Region||$ per m2||Average Price|

 |Bay of Plenty||$2279||$389,658|

 Average costs are estimates based on building consent applications and exclude fees and land prices.